Levi’s Beehive

 Religious or spiritual practice-based IC:

-No mandate of strict adherence to shared religious beliefs and practices
+No mandate of adherence to shared religious beliefs and practices

 My religious beliefs or practices: